 MycoMeditations offers known quantities of mushrooms selected and approved by a certified mushroom expert, with support before, during and after your session.
 Psilocybin is much more likely to promote mental and psychological wellbeing than the opposite.
 It can help greatly with depression, anxiety, PTSD, addiction, cluster headaches, OCD, and body dysmorphic disorder.
 It can reliably potentiate classical mystical experiences that are deeply healing.

 Since potency of psilocybin mushrooms can vary widely from mushroom to mushroom…we dry, mix and encapsulate whole collections to ensure consistency of dosing.
 From there we base our dosing on medical history, body weight, personality type and previous experience with psychedelics.
 Independent of these guidelines we start dosing low.
-Typical first doses for our retreat participants are between 1.5 and 3 grams.
+Typical first doses for our retreat participants are between 2 and 5 grams.
 After observing your initial response and consulting with each individual we alter the dosage accordingly.
-We have had individuals start at three grams and work their way up to ten.
+We have had individuals start at three grams and work their way up to twenty.
 We have had individuals stay at two grams on three separate experiences within the week.
-We require that you respect our dosage recommendations, your safety is our number one priority.
+We require that you respect and trust our dosage recommendations, as your safety is our number one priority.

 As we understand this question, people whose faith is dear to them may fear that a psychedelic experience could cause them to doubt the teachings of their particular religion.
 We have found rather that if one comes to the mushroom with a particular worldview, it is often supported.
 During sessions, our participants may envision Christ, angels, saints and more.
 They may also cause us to envision things beyond words that encourage us to look deeper into life and our ‘understanding’ of reality.
 At MycoMeditations thoughtful curiosity is a good thing.
 All faiths are welcome at our facility and while we encourage constantly questioning our belief structures, we will not allow disrespectful or intolerant language.

 There are too many studies and scientific findings to list here.
-Please visit our Research page.
+Please visit our Psilocybin page for links to studies.
 The consensus is clear: Psilocybin is safe and highly effective when correctly used.
 In one interesting study, 20 divinity students were given either psilocybin or a placebo.
 When followed up 25 years later fully 100% of the students who received a placebo were no longer working in a spiritual capacity.
 Of the students who received psilocybin, all were still working in a pastoral or spiritual capacity.